jcberthon/containers/ntp/Readme.md

 *Note: Currently the default NTPd configuration (from Ubuntu 16.04) is being used, so it just make sure your system synchronise to a pool of remote NTP server, but it can't yet provide time on your local network.
 That's the next step.*

+The image expose the port 123 (the default NTP port) to other containers.

 Running the image
 -----------------